-All but three patients who completed a questionnaire told us that they were always able to speak to staff in their preferred language.
-We found that two receptionists and two dental nurses can communicate bilingually with patients.
-We also noted that this service was being promoted to patients by a sign on the reception desk.
-In addition, some staff working at the practice can also communicate with patients in Mandarin, Arabic and Romanian.
+All patients who completed a questionnaire told us that they were always able to speak to staff in their preferred language.
+We were informed that two members of staff can communicate bilingually with patients.
+We found that this service was being promoted by staff identifying themselves by wearing the laith Gwaith lanyard.
+The laith Gwaith brand is an easy way of promoting Welsh services by identifying Welsh speakers.